30 victories for workers' rights won by organized labor over the years

 1842: Commonwealth v.
 Hunt legalizes unions

-In 1806, a court ruled against the shoemakers and declared the act of organizing for higher wages to be a criminal conspiracy.
+A court in 1806 ruled against the shoemakers and declared the act of organizing for higher wages to be a criminal conspiracy.
 More than three decades later in 1842, a high court in Massachusetts overturned that precedent in Commonwealth v.
 Hunt, which declared that workers do, in fact, have a right to organize and strike.

 [Pictured: 19th chief justice of the Massachusetts Supreme Judicial Court, Lemuel Shaw, who served from Aug.
 30, 1830–Aug.
 21, 1860.]